VMware Cloud on AWS Instance I4i FAQ

 - Asia Pacific (Tokyo)

 It will be made available across all the VMware Cloud on AWS regions in a phased manner.
-For availability in specific AWS availability zones within an AWS region, please contact your VMware or AWS customer success or account representative.
+For availability in specific AWS availability zones within an AWS region, check the next questions.
+Please contact your VMware or AWS customer success or account representative for more details.

 - In which availability zones I4i.metal instances are available?

-The I4i.metal instances will become available in the following regions and respective availability zones:
+The I4i.metal instances are available in the following regions and respective availability zones: